songokas/clipboard-sync/README.md

 ```

 client 2 192.168.0.200

 ```
 clipboard-sync --key 11111111111111111111111111111111 --allowed-host 192.168.0.100:8900
 ```

-### sync clipboard across your devices on the external network. only certain nat types are supported. or forward ports on your router
+### sync clipboard across your devices on the external network (only certain nat types are supported or forward ports on your router

 client 1 public ip client1-device-ip